-Three or four months ago I read the China Study and was thoroughly convinced by the arguments.
-Since then spouse Gail and I have been on a fairly strict vegan diet.
+Last year I read the China Study and was thoroughly convinced by the arguments.
+Since then spouse Gail and I have been on a fairly strict Whole Food Plant Based diet.
 A particular problem for me is my morning cappuccino.
 I've tried a lot of different soy milks, rice milk, etc. and finally settled on a brand of oat milk called Oatly that I can find in our local supermarket.
-This produces a good foam and doesn't taste terrible.
+This produces a good foam and tastes great.
+Better than the original!

-I do miss the real thing though, and I'm not sure it is necessary to go the whole way to veganism if you have no major health issues.
+We are almost completely vegan, though we might slip in a lamb chop on very special occasions.
+I'm not sure it is necessary to go the whole way to veganism though, if you have no major health issues.

-I was supported in this approach by the recent dietary targets contained in the report Food in the Anthropocene: the EAT–Lancet Commission on healthy diets from sustainable food systems.
+I was supported in this more moderate approach by the recent dietary targets contained in the report Food in the Anthropocene: the EAT–Lancet Commission on healthy diets from sustainable food systems.

 My take-away from the report: